Our adaptive clothing guide & collection

 Jersey T-shirts

-Accessible openings – poppers from neckline to the sleeve to allow full exposure as needed.
+Accessible openings: Poppers from the neckline to the sleeve to allow full exposure as needed.
 Soft tape has also been used here for added comfort.

 Leisurewear set